 Southend is rising.
-After years of cliched Essex stereotypes, the town is seeing record levels of investment in capital and infrastructure projects which have created a thriving place where people want to live, to visit and to do business.
+After years of cliched Essex stereotypes, the City is seeing record levels of investment in capital and infrastructure projects which have created a thriving place where people want to live, to visit and to do business.

 Traditional industries such as tourism and retail continue to thrive, thanks partly to major investment in transport and infrastructure as part of the Better Southend programme.
 Southend is also an important hub for financial and business support services, given it's close proximity to London, international connections through the airport and excellent value office space.